ADGEfficiency/energy-py/energy_py/common/spaces/readme.md

 from energy_py.common.spaces import DiscreteSpace from energy_py.common.spaces import GlobalSpace

-#  create an action space with one discrete action and one continuous action
+#  create an action space with one continuous and one discrete action
 action_space = GlobalSpace('action').from_spaces(
     [ContinuousSpace(0, 100), DiscreteSpace(3)],
     ['acceleration', 'gear']